Click on the icons above for CRPRI success stories.

 The CRP Readiness Initiative provides benefits to conservation professionals beyond working on CRP contracts directly.
 In today’s competitive natural resources field, it is important to understand all of the options available when making recommendations to clients.
 A holistic approach to conservation planning, including guidance on Farm Bill and incentive programs like CRP, can help clients maximize their economic and environmental returns on investment.
 The CRP Readiness Initiative is designed to provide a working understanding of CRP from basic policies and procedures to the development of comprehensive NRCS compliant conservation plans.
 Conservation professionals who are just starting out and seasoned professionals alike will walk away from the training with the knowledge and skills they need to make informed recommendations to clients and provide NRCS assistance should the opportunity arise.

 Presented by the Conservation Professional Training Program, CRPRI has already delivered 21 in-person Core Training workshops around the country, developed supplemental courses on a variety of topics and offered mentorships to all participants.
-Over the past year, over 400 individuals were recruited to the program.
+Over the past two years, more than 650 individuals were recruited to the program.
 Currently, the Core Training and several supplemental courses are available in convenient online formats.
-Additional hybrid supplemental courses will be available during spring and summer 2013.
+Additional hybrid supplemental courses will be available during spring 2014.
 Independent conservation professionals, registered technical service providers, members of conservation organizations, and employees of agencies with formal connections to NRCS are encouraged to participate in the program.